BradHutchings/Mmojo-Server-v2/docs/31-Prepare-to-Build.md

 ---
 ### Environment Variables
 *This could be a script in the repo.
-We show the script optionally.*
+We show the script optionally NO IT CAN't.
+WE DON'T HAVE THE REPO YET!!*

 Let's define some environment variables:
 ```